Juantantan/MandelbrotExplorer/Readme.md

 from many interested parties.
 Their homepage is here: https://www.khronos.org/ The OpenCL registry homepage is here: https://www.khronos.org/registry/OpenCL/ You can also download the specifications for OpenCL versions from that page.
-I printed out the OpenCL 1.2 version on nice photo quality glossy paper.
+I printed out the OpenCL 1.2 version on quality glossy paper because it is quite small.
 Using this, it was not hard to implement different OpenCL API calls.
 NB: It is worth noting that in 2020 the specification for OpenCL 3.0 came out.
 This project was written in OpenCL 1.2, which is the core on which OpenCL 3.0 is based.
 This code has been tested and will run using OpenCL 1.2 or with OpenCL 3.0 when using compliant GPU hardware if you wish, where CLang compilers are reccomended by 3rd parties.
 Read more about OpenCL 3.0 here: https://www.khronos.org/news/press/khronos-group-releases-opencl-3.0 There is a working group that also guides the development of OpenCL (and SYCL): https://www.iwocl.org/